openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-    "So it™s time to take some hours to test our future version.
+    "So itâ€™s time to take some hours to test our future version.
      Today I start a fresh M7/Factory installÂ : booting from pxe.
 The test case is build quickly a minimal server text mode.
      Just uncheck the auto configuration, we are after all linux  admin.
-Choose your partition keyboard, language (en recommanded for  server) etc ¦ normal. (...)"
+Choose your partition keyboard, language (en recommanded for  server) etc â€¦ normal. (...)"